-Following a brief description of the dataset and core definitions, the next section presents a semiparametric analysis of survival in Portugal, where estimations for the total economy and broad sectors are
+Following a brief description of the dataset and core definitions, the next section presents a semiparametric analysis of survival in Portugal, where estimations for the total economy and broad sectors is provided, as well as estimation results when heterogeneity is taken into account.
+Finally, the last section concludes.